sonic-net/SONiC/doc/fips/SONiC-OpenSSL-FIPS-140-3-deployment.md

 ## Test cases

-### Test case #1 – Test the FIPS NoneEnforce mode
+### Test case #1 – Test the FIPS enable mode

 1. Setup the test environment to the FIPS None mode.
-1. Apply the patch to change the FIPS mode in configDB from None to NoneEnforce.
+1. Change the ConfigDB setting to enable the FIPS.
-    ```json
-    [
-    {
-      "op": "replace",
-      "path": "FIPS/global/mode",
-      "value": "NoneEnforce"
-    }
-    ]
-    ```
-1. Waiting for 10 seconds, verfiy the FIPS enabled in the runtime, it can be verified by the command 'openssl engine -vv'.
-And check the flag file /etc/fips/fips_enabled changed to 1.
+1. Verify the required service restarted.
+1. Verify the runtime config option changed to 1 in OpenSSL config file.

+### Test case #2 – Test the FIPS to disable

-1. Verfy the STATE_DB key "enable" is set to 1.
+1. Setup the test environment to enable the FIPS.
-1. Apply the patch to change the FIPS mode in configDB back to None.
+1. Change the ConfigDB setting to disable the FIPS.
-1. Waiting for 10 seconds, verfiy the FIPS disabled.
+1. Verify the required service restarted.
+1. Verify the runtime config option changed to 0 in OpenSSL config file.

-### Test case #2 – Test the FIPS Enforce mode
+### Test case #3 – Test the FIPS enforce mode

 1. Setup the test environment to the FIPS None mode.
-1. Apply the patch to change the FIPS mode in configDB from None to Enforce.
+1. Change the ConfigDB setting to enforce the FIPS.
-1. Waiting for 10 seconds, verfiy the FIPS enabled in the runtime, it can be verified by the command 'sonic-installer get-fips'.
-1. Verfy the STATE_DB key "enforce" is set to 1.
+1. Verify the required service restarted.
+1. Verify the fips enforce command called.

+### Test case #4 - Test the FIPS telemetry
-1. Apply the patch to change the FIPS mode in configDB back to None.
+1. Run the command collect the FIPS state.
-1. Waiting for 10 seconds, verfiy the FIPS disabled.
+2. Verify the expected values in the StateDB.